conan-io/docs/reference/conanfile/methods.rst

 build_requirements()
 --------------------

-Build requirements are requirements that are only installed and used when the package is built from sources.
+The requires specified in this method are only installed and used when the package is built from sources.
 If there is an existing pre-compiled binary, then the tool requirements for this package will not be retrieved.

 This method is useful for defining conditional tool requirements, for example: